MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ## Mobile clients

-If you choose to have your channel/group tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
-Personal tabs are currently available in [developer preview](~/resources/dev-preview/developer-preview-intro.md).
-Full support for tabs on mobile clients will be released soon.
-To prepare for the update, you should follow the [guidance for tabs on mobile](~/tabs/design/tabs-mobile.md) when creating your tabs.
+If you choose to have your channel/group tab/personal tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
+To ensure optimal user experience, you should follow the [guidance for tabs on mobile](~/tabs/design/tabs-mobile.md) when creating your tabs.